huilinghe19/Raspberry_Pi/Website_epicsIOC_flask/README.md

 ## Button on the websites: there is a button "Start IOC"
 after input the address 19, press the button :"Start IOC", then EPICS IOC for keithley 2000 is open.
 We can use "camonitor iocgpib:value" to get the voltage value.
 Other addresses do not work.
+The error message will be shown after starting the python scripts in terminal.